 MYTHS and LEGENDS: The art image for today's legend shows Selene and Endymion; you can also see the legends for the current week listed together here.

 3-WORD MOTTOES: Today's 3-word motto is Respice et prospice (English: Look back, and look forward).

 3-WORD PROVERBS: Today's 3-word proverb is Diversi diversa putant (English: Different people think different things).

 RHYMING PROVERBS: Today's proverb with rhyme is: Rex est mendicus, cui non est ullus amicus (English: The king is a pauper if he hasn't any friend of his own).

-VULGATE VERSES: Today's verse is Beatius est magis dare quam accipere (Acts 20:35).
+VULGATE VERSES: Today's verse is Funiculus triplex difficile rumpitur (Ecc.
+4:12).
 For a translation, check out the polyglot Bible, in English, Hebrew, Latin and Greek, at the Sacred Texts Archive online.

-BREVISSIMA: The distich poster for today is Cede Potenti.
+BREVISSIMA: The distich poster for today is Solus Sapiens Dives.
 Click here for a full-sized view.
 I'm sharing these with English translations at Google+ now too.

 And here are today's proverbial LOLcats:

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Mures Duo, another famous fable - the story of the city mouse and the country mouse.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Mures Duo, another famous story: the city mouse and the country mouse.